 Once your medical condition is stable, the Healthcare Team will make arrangements for your discharge from the hospital and preparation for the next step in your rehabilitation journey.
 Rehabilitation following amputation can occur in a variety of settings, regardless of whether or not you have a prosthesis.
-Some patients will be best served in an outpatient environment, some may need an inpatient rehabilitation setting, and others may be best served in an intermediate or long-term care facility.
+Some individuals will progress directly to an outpatient environment, some may need an inpatient rehabilitation setting, and others may be best served in an intermediate or long-term care facility.